elenaspb2019/ClickHouse/docs/en/sql_reference/aggregate_functions/combinators.md

 **See also**

-- [Functions For Working With External Dictionaries](../functions/ext_dict_functions.md#ext_dict_functions-other) - `-OrDefault` also is used with functions for working withe external dictionaries.
+- [Functions For Working With External Dictionaries](../functions/ext_dict_functions.md#ext_dict_functions-other) - `-OrDefault` is used with functions for working with external dictionaries.

 ## -OrNull {#agg-functions-combinator-ornull}